8th Century: Birth of Al-Andalus.

 Jabal Tariq, the mountain of Tariq.

-accompanied him.
 There was a decisive battle against Roderic, but we don’t know exactly where.
 It’s almost certain that Roderic was not the undisputed king of the Visigoths, since contemporary gold coins dug up in the north east of the peninsula bear the name of a King Achila, while the few bearing Roderic’s name are from the centre and south west The evidence of contemporary coins bearing the name of two different kings does seem to confirm, however, a state of civil war in the peninsula around 711.
 And the possibility that Achila was one of Witiza’s sons (as some sources suggest) increases the chances that members of Witiza’s family sought help from across the straits of Gibraltar.

 (Mozarabic) Chronicle of 754 (Mozarab: Christian living in al-Andalus)